NexPlayer/Unity-SDK/advanced/audio-track.md

 }
 ```

-You will find the usage of this API in the code of our sample project located in **Packages > NexPlayer™ Simple Sample > NexPlayer™ > SampleCode > Players > NexPlayerMultipleLanguages.cs** (in Finder:
+You will find the usage of this API in the code of our sample project located at **Packages > NexPlayer™ Simple Sample (com.nexplayer.nxplayersimplesample) > NexPlayer > SampleCode > Players > NexPlayerMultipleLanguages.cs**.